-Please know, copious amounts of time, communication, and prayer between and among your church board are the only way(s) in which we arrive at these difficult decisions.
+Please know, copious amounts of time, communication, and prayer between and among your church leadership team are the way(s) in which we arrive at these difficult decisions.
 Above all we are seeking the will of God for our local congregation and our involvement in leading others to a growing relationship with Christ.

 In His service and His love,

 The Church is not bound by the building we meet in.
 The Church is all of us, in our homes and our communities, in our lives.
 Here are some of the ways we're continuing to be the Church during this time.